Helping children to embrace the magic of maths in the Early Years.

 By taking away the fear of maths amongst parents and making numbers fun for children, Corrie Primary School is helping disadvantaged children across Tameside to embrace the magic of mathematics from an early stage.

-- More parent gave said they feel confident in supporting their child to use numbers
+- More parents have said they feel confident in supporting their child to use numbers

-- So far, 77% of children have achieved the expected standard in number
+- So far, 77% of children have achieved the expected standard in numbers

 - The school is planning to roll out the project to schools across Tameside and through North West Maths Hubs.